When users face a chat interface, they want speed and flexibility—pre-filled AI buttons for quick replies, or the freedom to type their own response.

 Looping back

 Now we can loop back to the AI!
-In order to have a continuous conversation, we'll need to push our responses into a 'container' (object) using a Set a field block and a Formulas block
+In order to have a continuous conversation, we'll need to push our response into a 'container' (object) using a Set a field block and a Formulas block

 In the Set a field block we'll add the following: {"role": "user", "content": "@user_text"}